SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Members of an actor can be marked with the ``@objc`` attribute only if they are nonisolated or asynchronous.

-The process of initializing a actor's declared properties is described in :doc:`../LanguageGuide/Initialization`.
+The process of initializing an actor's declared properties is described in :doc:`../LanguageGuide/Initialization`.

 Properties of a actor instance can be accessed using dot (``.``) syntax,